Flag of Costa Rica: Symbolism

 The colors of the flag share the ideals of French Revolution of 1848: freedom, equality, and brotherhood.
 Blue means the sky, opportunities at reach, intellectual thinking, perseverance to accomplish a goal, infinite, eternity, and ideals of the religious and spiritual desires.
 White means clear thinking, happiness, wisdom, power and beauty of the sky, the driving force of initiatives to search for new endeavors, and the peace of Costa Rica.
 Red means “civilization of the century” and the sun casting on Costa Rica the “first rays of its true independence”, the warmth of Costa Rican people, their love to live, their bloodshed for freedom, and their generous attitude.
 The seven stars in the coat of arms represent the seven provinces of the republic.

+The flag is almost identical to the flag of Thailand because they both feature five horizontal stripes of red, white, and blue, with the center stripe being twice as thick as the others.
+However, the color orders are reversed.

 History

 During most of its Spanish colonial period, Costa Rica was the southernmost province of the Captaincy General of Guatemala, which was nominally part of the Spanish colony of New Spain (i.e. Mexico), but which in practice operated as a largely autonomous region within the Spanish Empire.
 As such, the land of present Costa Rica was covered by the various flags of the Spanish Empire until 1821.

 Costa Rica was part of the Federal Republic of Central America (originally known as the "United Provinces of Central America"), a sovereign state in Central America, which consisted of the territories of the former Captaincy General of Guatemala.
 A republican democracy, it existed from July 1823 to 1841.
 During this period, Costa Rica used the flag of the United Provinces of Central America, which took inspiration from the Argentinian flag.
 It was augmented by variations specific to the State of Costa Rica within the United Provinces of Central America (a blue and white striped United Provinces flag, with the Costa Rican State Seal added).

 When the Federal Republic of Central America unofficially dissolved by 1841, Costa Rica based its flags on the Central American banner, although the 1840–42 version reversed the stripes to white-blue-white.

 On 29 September 1848, a distinctive new design was created at the suggestion of Pacífica Fernández Oreamuno, wife of President José María Castro Madriz.
-An admirer of France (the scene of revolution in 1848), she recommended the addition of a red stripe to the flag.This basic flag has continued in use since that time.
+An admirer of France (the scene of revolution in 1848), she recommended the addition of a red stripe to the flag.
+This basic flag has continued in use since that time.
 However, the coat of arms that appears on the flag used by the government was altered slightly in 1906 and 1934 and, most recently, on 21 October 1964.